Djaytan/mc-jobs-reborn-patch-place-break/README.md

 ## Licence

-This project is under the licence [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is under the licence [MIT](https://opensource.org/licenses/MIT).